 1- 80% Of Selling Is Mental

-The Truth is, it doesn’t matter what you say as much as it matter how you approach this door.
+The truth is, what you say doesn’t matter as much as how you approach this door.
 Okay?
-So, a lot of sales actually has to do with what’s in here (your mind).
-Where 80% of this is mental and 20% is actually what you’re saying.
-So, I have watched my guys and I have watched so many reps say the same thing.
-They are literally saying the exact same thing that I have been saying.
-They look at me and they are going why?
-How is it that I cannot close when I said the exact same thing you just said?
+So, a lot of sales has to do with what’s in here (your mind).
+80% of this is mental, and 20% is what you’re saying.
+So, I have watched my guys, and so many reps say the same thing.
+They are saying the same thing that I have been saying.
+They look at me, and they are going why?
+How can I not close when I say the same thing you just said?
 And I’m like, yeah, there’s a difference of what’s going on in your head.

 2- Your Energy Matters